FatemaZahra/cloud_computing/bucket-versioning.md

 Also, if we click on **Show versions** in the bucket level console, we can see the various versions of the object.
 <img width="1201" alt="Screenshot 2022-09-22 at 15 08 23" src="https://user-images.githubusercontent.com/102330725/191769432-dde8a981-7230-41e5-bc1e-525ed6cdb915.png">

+This helps in creating a Delete Marker on deleting the files and we can restore the object back by deleting the Delete Marker.